cyberphoenix369/cyber_phoenix_lock_hack/README.md

 # cyber_phoenix_lock_hack script by MUHAMMAD BILAL
-Hacklock is a bash based script which is officially termux from this tool in just one click you can generate  tool which can hack victim pattern and.
+Hacklock is a bash based script which is officially Linux from this tool in just one click you can generate  tool which can hack victim pattern and.
 This tool works on both rooted Android device and Non-rooted Android device.